Phylogenetics-Brown-BIOL1425/phylogeneticbiology/README.md

 from the [Workshop in Molecular Evolution](https://molevol.mbl.edu/wiki/index.php/Main_Page).

 - Monday, February 11.
 Getting acquainted with tools and the cluster.
 Activity:
-`analyses/siphonophore_16s` through tree building.
+`analyses/siphonophore_16s` through viewing the phylogeny.

 ## Assignments

-- March 6.
+- Wednesday, March 6.
 Group presentations.
 Groups can consist of 2-4 registered students.
 Presentations should be 20-30 minutes.
 By March 6 each group should form up, pick a paper, and schedule their presentation.
 Group presentations must be made on or before April 16.
 Scheduling will be organized so that there is no more than one group presentation per class.

-- April 30.
+- Wednesday, May 1.
 The written component of the final project is due by the beginning of class.

-- May 7.
-Presentations of final projects in class
+- Wednesday, May 8.
+Presentations of final projects in class.

 ## Software to install on your own computer